magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ## Updating Display Name

 Keeping user information accurate and updated is important for a good user experience within CSP.
 Allowing users to update their display name provides flexibility and personalization.
-This feature helps users maintain current and relevant profiles, reflecting changes in their roles, preferences, or identities.
+This feature helps users maintain a current and relevant profile, reflecting changes in their role, preferences, or identity.
 A personalized display name ensures that users are easily recognizable within the platform, enhancing communication and collaboration.

 ### Updating Display Name Method